La-Nique/Syllabus/README.md

 CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).

-## Email

-Emails to the instructor must be via a CUNY email addresses for FERPA reasons.

 ## Discussion and Q&A

 This term we will be using Piazza for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
 Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
 If you have any problems or feedback for the developers, email team@piazza.com.

-Find our class page at: https://piazza.com/hunter.cuny/spring2017/csci40500/home
+Find our class page at: http://piazza.com/hunter.cuny/spring2017/csci40500/home

+## Email

+Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
+Please post all class-related discussion on Piazza.

 ## Special Needs